owl-project/owl/README.md

 Despite these significant changes after the initial release, the current abstraction level and API have remained stable over roughly a year now, with only relatively minor additions such as buffers of buffers, refitting, textures, or motion blur.
-Some features will still need adding (e.g., curves, which got added to OptiX 7.1 but are not yet exposed in OWL); however, we consider the current release to be sufficiently stable to finally have given it the long-awaited "version 1.x".
+Some capabilities will only be available when used with the respective OptiX and/or driver version (like you won't have curves if you use 7.0).

 <!--- ------------------------------------------------------- -->
 # Sample Use Cases